weyoss/redis-smq/README.md

 #### Producer Class

 `Producer` class is in turn responsible for publishing messages.

-Each `Producer` instance is associated with a message queue and provides the `produce()` method to publish a message.
+~~Each `Producer` instance is associated with a message queue and provides the `produce()` method to publish a message.~~

+Starting with v6, your can use the same producer instance to publish messages to multiple queues.
+The same producer instance can also produce messages with priority.

+Such features are useful when, for example, developing microservices using RedisSMQ as a message broker.

 ```javascript
 // filename: ./examples/javascript/ns1-test-queue-producer.js